Data Structures

 Indices are key components of any database.
-In the Genesis low-code platform, they are mandatory when you define a table.
-Every table should have at least one index, the primary key.
+In the Genesis platform, every table must have at least one index: the primary key.
 This is vital for controlling how data is read by an application.

 The following objects and classes encapsulate your data within your Genesis application, so that you can process it and add value as you see fit.